PyxelM/alucinara/content/species/flora/2e-flora.md

 ### Glowpears
 Glowpears are the fruit of the glowpear tree.
 They are similar to pears, with the main difference being their luminous, vibrant blue-cyan colour.
 Their juice similarly glows, owing to the presence of [alucinarium](deities/alucinara.md).
 They are sometimes foraged by some Minikin cultures.
 ### Glowpear Leaves
 Glowpear Leaves are the leaves of the glowpear tree.
 They are shiny, with a deep green complexion.
-They are inedible to Minikin, but serve as a vital food source for herbivorous livestock such as treepigs, wooly bushdeer, and pack-snails.
+They are inedible to Minikin, but serve as a vital food source for herbivorous livestock such as bushdeer, wooly hogs, and pack-snails.